ivotron/popper2-paper/paper/paper.md

 The container engine plugins abstract generic operations that all engines support such as creating an image from a `Dockerfile`;
 downloading images from a registry and converting them to their internal format;
 and container-level operations such as creation, deletion, and renaming.
-Currently, there are plugins for Docker, Podman and Singularity, with others planned by the Popper community.
+Currently, there are plugins for Docker, Podman, and Singularity, with others planned by the Popper community.

 The behavior of a resource manager and a container engine can be customized by passing specific configuration through the configuration file.
 This enables the users to take advantage of engine and resource manager specific features in a transparent way.
 In the presence of a `Dockerfile` and a workflow file, a workflow can be reproduced easily in different computing environments only by tweaking the configuration file.
-For example, a workflow developed on the local machine can be run on an HPC cluster using Singularity containers by specifying information like the available MPI library, the number of nodes and CPUs to run on, etc. in the configuration file.
+For example, a workflow developed on the local machine can be run on an HPC cluster using Singularity containers by specifying information like the available MPI library and the number of nodes and CPUs to use for running a job in the configuration file.
 The configuration file can be passed through the CLI interface and can be shared among different workflows.
 It can either be created by users or provided by system administrators.

 ![Architecture of the Popper workflow engine](./figures/architecture_med.pdf){#fig:arch}

-## Continuous Integration
+## Workflow Exporter

-Popper allows users to continuously validate their workflows by allowing them to export workflows as CI pipelines for different continuous integration services like Travis, Circle, or Jenkins.
-The tool provides a `ci` subcommand that can be used to generate CI configuration files for different CI services.
-To set up CI for a project using Popper, it is required to generate a CI configuration file, push the project to GitHub and enable the repository on the CI provider.
-Using CI with Popper workflows enhances the reproducibility guarantees as continuous validation helps to keep a check on various breaking changes like outdated dependencies, broken links, or deleted Docker images.
-Another benefit of using CI with Popper is that even without changes, jobs can be configured so that they run periodically (e.g. once a week), to ensure that they are in a healthy state.
+Popper allows exporting a workflow to other workflow specification formats such as CWL and WDL, as well as those associated with a CI service (e.g. Travis) or workflow engine (e.g. Airflow [@airflow]).
+In most cases, the workflow specification syntax for these formats is more complex from that one of Popper's, mainly due to the fact that Popper workflow's syntax is fairly minimal and high-level, so it is always the case that a Popper workflow can be written in another existing format that supports containerized workflows.
+This prevents lock-in of workflows by Popper as workflows that are written initially for Popper can be exported to other formats and executed on other workflow engines or CI tools.
+Exporting to other formats is handled by an extensible Workflow Exporter module that allows creating exporters for an arbitrary list of workflow specification formats.
+Currently, plugins for CI services like TravisCI, CircleCI, Jenkins, and Gitlab-CI are implemented.

 # Case Study {#sec:casestudy}

-In this section, we present three case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
+In this section, we present four case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
-These case studies aim to emphasize on how Popper can help in mitigating these reproducibility issues and make life easier for researchers and developers.
+These case studies aim to emphasize on how Popper can help in mitigating the reproducibility issues and make life easier for researchers and developers.
 For these case studies, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@mnistdataset] dataset having 3 steps; download; verify; and train.
 The workflow used for the case studies is depicted in @Lst:casestudy.
+The code that the workflow references can be found here [^code].

 ```{#lst:casestudy .yaml caption="Workflow used in the case studies."}
 steps: